 It's taken as a drink which replaces salts the body loses when we exercise hard, or when we've been ill and sweated a lot, or lost liquid through vomiting, for example.

-Electrolytes help the body rehydrate by replacing in particular the minerals which cells and organs need to function healthily.
+Electrolytes help the body rehydrate by replacing, in particular, the minerals which cells and organs need to function healthily.

 Electrolyte drinks do basically the same for poultry as for humans.
 They help to rehydrate and re-balance the cells and organs whenever chickens need it.